nomemory/andreinc-site/_posts/2023-02-01-demystifying-bitwise-ops.md

 # Bitwise operations and their relationship with the powers of two

 There's a strong relationship between bitwise operations and mathematical operations involving powers of two.
-This happening shouldn't be any mystery or a surprise; after all, we use powers of two to represent the number in the binary system.
+This happening shouldn't be any mystery or a surprise; after all, we use the powers of two to represent the number in the binary system.

 ## Multiplying a number with a power of two